Housing Hope

 We keep hope alive in Snohomish County.

-I began work for Housing Hope in 2024, starting as a marketing specialist to oversee marketing operations for the agency’s social enterprise operations.
+I began work for Housing Hope in 2024, starting as the Marketing Specialist to oversee marketing operations for the agency’s social enterprise operations.
 Almost immediately, I was given additional key responsibilities that covered the wider nonprofit.
+In February 2026, I was promoted to be the Marketing & Communications Manager for all of Housing Hope and it’s supporting brands.

 During my time at Housing Hope, I have led visual direction on multiple brand refreshes, new brand logos, new event series, social media content, fundraising initiatives, and much more.
 My marketing work and social media programming helped achieve record breaking results in multiple areas of the agency, with stand out accomplishments including all time high results from our premier fundraising gala and year-end digital campaign.

-As the Marketing Specialist, I was in charge of the vast majority of social media communications.
-During my time managing our channels, I took Housing Hope from being in a general “maintenance mode” for most content, and achieved undeniable success across all trackable metrics.
+As the Marketing & Communications Manager & Marketing Specialist, I have been in charge of the vast majority of social media communications.
+From when I was hired in 2024, I took Housing Hope from being in a general “maintenance mode” for most content, and achieved undeniable success across all trackable metrics.
 Certain results over a 12-month window showed upwards of 1100% increases at the top, with most metrics moving upwards at least 50%.

 All of this work lead to the 2025 Year-End-Appeal campaign, where the groundwork allowed our department to see record follower increases and content interactions.
 This translated to an all time high fundraising result for the campaign.